Flavia0320/Class-Vector/README.md

 # Class-Vector
 Implementation of a class that applies to a vector, that contains int elements, from maths.
+The class is formed using dynamic allocation.